sheyman/docs-barbican/api-docs/api-operations/methods/post-create-v1-secret.rst

     The POST request always creates and stores secret metadata.
 If a payload is provided with the POST request, it is encrypted and stored, and then linked with this metadata.
 If no payload is provided in the POST request, it must be provided in a subsequent PUT request.

-This table shows possible response codes for this operation:
+The following table shows possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+